 The Compensation Committee reviews reports on executive compensation trends issued by respected publications, and compiles compensation information through Equilar, proxy statements, compensation-related public disclosures, industry trade journals and other sources.
-The companies with similar lines of operating business considered in connection with the Compensation Committee's compensation analysis include Archrock, Inc., Bristow Group Inc., Dril-Quip, Inc., Forum Energy Technologies, Inc., Gulf Island Fabrication, Inc., Helix Energy Solutions Group, Inc., Newpark Resources, Inc., Oil States International, Inc., RPC, Inc., TETRA Technologies, Inc. and Tidewater Inc. The Compensation Committee does not target any particular percentile or comparative level of compensation for executive officers.
+In 2023, the Compensation Committee retained Lyons, Benenson & Company Inc. ("LB&Co") to undertake a review of the peer group to be used for competitive compensation analysis for the executive officers and the independent, non-employee directors of the Company.
+LB&Co's assessment included a review of the existing compensation peer group used by the Compensation Committee to understand whether any of the companies included in this group no longer provided appropriate comparison for the Company, as well as an assessment of potential new peers based on relevant industry classifications and selected financial data.
+Based on the recommendation of LB&Co, the Compensation Committee made the following changes to its compensation peer group: (i) added Diamond Offshore Drilling, Inc., Dorian LPG Ltd., International Seaways, Inc., and Overseas Shipholding Group, Inc., and (ii) removed Archrock, Inc., RPC, Inc., and TETRA Technologies, Inc. Accordingly, the companies with similar lines of operating business considered in connection with the Compensation Committee's compensation analysis include Bristow Group Inc., Diamond Offshore Drilling, Inc., Dorian LPG Ltd., Dril-Quip, Inc., Forum Energy Technologies, Inc., Gulf Island Fabrication, Inc., Helix Energy Solutions Group, Inc., International Seaways, Inc., Newpark Resources, Inc., Oil States International, Inc., Overseas Shipholding Group, Inc. and Tidewater Inc. The Compensation Committee does not target any particular percentile or comparative level of compensation for executive officers.
 It does, however, assess the general competitiveness of proposed compensation levels in relation to the compensation paid by peer companies.

-Independent Compensation Consultant
+Role of Independent Compensation Consultant

 Pursuant to its charter, the Compensation Committee is authorized to retain and terminate any compensation consultant, as well as any independent legal, financial or other advisors, as it deems necessary.
-For fiscal year 2022, the Compensation Committee elected to continue to retain Lyons Benenson as its independent compensation consultant.
-Lyons Benenson has acted as an independent compensation consultant to the Compensation Committee since 2017 and has assisted the Compensation Committee by providing research and analyses related to peer company data and related market practices as they pertain to executive compensation.
+For fiscal year 2023, the Compensation Committee elected to continue to retain LB&Co as its independent compensation consultant.
+LB&Co has acted as an independent compensation consultant to the Compensation Committee since 2017 and has assisted the Compensation Committee by providing research and analyses related to peer company data and related market practices as they pertain to executive and independent non-employee director compensation.

-Prior to the retention of Lyons Benenson, the Compensation Committee evaluated Lyons Benenson's independence from management, taking into consideration all relevant factors, including the six independence factors specified in the NYSE listing rules and applicable SEC requirements.
-The Compensation Committee concluded that Lyons Benenson is independent and that its work for the Compensation Committee does not raise any conflicts of interest.
+Prior to the retention of LB&Co, the Compensation Committee evaluated LB&Co's independence from management, taking into consideration all relevant factors, including the six independence factors specified in the NYSE listing rules and applicable SEC requirements.
+The Compensation Committee concluded that LB&Co is independent and that its work for the Compensation Committee does not raise any conflicts of interest.